Forges de la Providence: Marchienne-au-Pont

 The plant at Marchienne-au-Pont operated for over 100 years until in 2001 the plant began to be run down.
 The coking plant was no longer to be maintained, and the possibility of closure of blast furnace 4 also raised.
 Usinor entered discussions with the industrial group Duferco with a view to continue hot steel production at the plant.

 In 2001 Carsid was created from the Charleroi plant at the same as the creation of Arcelor, and became part of the Duferco group.
-In 2006/7 the plant became part of a joint venture with Novolipetsk Steel: CARSID-SIF.
-In 2007 the blast furnace No.4 was recommissioned after a 3 month refurbishment process, in 2008 the sites coking plant was closed; the plant now being supplied through a strategic arrangement with Novolipetsk (Russia).
+In 2006/7 the plant became part of a joint venture with Novolipetsk Steel : CARSID-SIF.
+In 2007 the blast furnace No.4 was recommissioned after a 3-month refurbishment process, in 2008 the sites coking plant was closed; the plant now being supplied through a strategic arrangement with Novolipetsk (Russia).
 Duferco used Carsid to supply slab to its other Belgian steelmaking works, Duferco La Louvière and Duferco Clabecq.

-Blast furnace production was stopped in Nov.
-2008 due to low economic demand (see 2007–2012 global economic crisis), Production at the plant was halted for three years; by 2011 the joint venture between NLMK and Duferco had ended, with NLMK acquiring the joint venture's flat production at Clabeque and La Louviere and other sites for $600 million, supplied by its own blast furnaces; Duferco continued to seek a partner or buyer for Carsid.
+Blast furnace production was stopped in November 2008 due to low economic demand during the Great Recession.
+Production at the plant was halted for three years; by 2011 the joint venture between NLMK and Duferco had ended, with NLMK acquiring the joint venture's flat production at Clabecq and La Louviere and other sites for $600 million, supplied by its own blast furnaces; Duferco continued to seek a partner or buyer for Carsid.

 In Mar.
 2012 the Duferco announced that work at the blast furnace would not restart.
 Approximately 1000 people were to be made redundant by the end of 2012.

 Hautmont-sur-Sambre

-Opened in 1843 with a foundery and mills.
+Opened in 1843 with a foundry and mills.
 The first blast furnace opened in 1845, additional blast furnaces were added in 1853, 1855 and 1890, in 1905 galvanising facilities were added.
-After complete modernisation between 1910-14 the plant was entirely destroyed during the first world war.
+After complete modernisation between 1910 and 1914 the plant was entirely destroyed during the first world war.
 On reconstruction, the plant was constructed to utilise the Siemens-Martin process and the reconstruction funded by reparations from Germany.
 New rolling mills were added in 1921.
 The plant survived the second world war with little damage.
 After becoming part of Cockerill-Ougrée-Providence in 1966 and Cockerill-Sambre in 1981 the plant closed in 1985.